nasoboem/frankenmuff/README.md

 Yes it is the same guy from the tone stack mod, just on a nother youTube channel.

-That's it the Big Muff is all modded out.
+That's it, the Big Muff is all modded out.

 I have heared you like guitar pedals.
 Time to put some more guitar pedals into your guitar pedals.